ComplexNetTSP/NET4255/README.md

 * Finaly deploy your services using a docker compose file with the following elements:
   * Docker service for your website (you flask application)
   * Docker service for your mongodb database
   * Network to connect the previous services
+* Update the schema of your infrastructure (ex. [draw.io](https://app.diagrams.net)
+  * Show the system
+  * Show the container IP address
+  * Show the container ports

 ### References
 * [Docker compose gettig started](https://docs.docker.com/compose/gettingstarted/)